k8s-cookbook/recipes/README.md

-This is the place where we provide the recipes and manifests of the [Kubernetes Cookbook](http://shop.oreilly.com/product/0636920064947.do):
+This is the place where we provide the recipes and manifests of the [Kubernetes Cookbook](http://shop.oreilly.com/product/0636920064947.do), organized along its 14 chapters.

-## 1. Getting Started With Kubernetes
+### 1. Getting Started With Kubernetes

 - 1.1 Using Kubernetes Without Installation
 - 1.2 Installing the Kubernetes CLI kubectl